infolab-csail/welcome-demo/README.md

    git commit -m "Add <your name>'s favorite number" git push origin <yourname>
    ```

 1. Create a [pull request](https://help.github.com/articles/using-pull-requests/) (PR) with your changes.
 1. Wait for [Travis](https://travis-ci.org/infolab-csail/welcome-demo) checks to pass.
-If the checks fail, your change probably broke the format of the `numbers.csv` file.
+If checks fail, your change probably broke the format of the `numbers.csv` file.
 Make modifications by pushing more changes to the `<yourname>` branch.
-1. Assign the PR to Sue.
-Sue will merge your PR if all checks pass.
+1. Assign the PR to Sue for review.
+If you followed these steps correctly, Sue will say your PR looks good and will assign it back to you.
+[Merge it](https://help.github.com/articles/merging-a-pull-request/) by clicking "Merge pull request".